paxanga/youre-the-os-bot/README.md

 # youre-the-os-bot

-Esto es un script de python diseñado para automatizar el proceso del juego You're the OS https://plbrault.github.io/youre-the-os/
+This is a python script designed to automate the You're the OS game process https://plbrault.github.io/youre-the-os/

-Requisitos:
+**Requirements:**
-Windows OS
+- Windows OS
-Google Chrome
+- Google Chrome
-instalar librerias de requirements.txt

-Uso:
+- Install libraries from requirements.txt

+**Use:**
-Abre Google Chrome
+1. Open Google Chrome
-Ve a la web del juego https://plbrault.github.io/youre-the-os/ Ejecuta el script

-Parar:
-Presiona la tecla Q para detener el script

-Notas:
+2. Go to the game website https://plbrault.github.io/youre-the-os/
+3. run the script: __"python main.py"__

+**Stop:**
+- Press the **Q** key to stop the script

+**Notes:**
 This script is provided for educational and experimental purposes only.
 Use it at your own risk.
 The author is not responsible for any consequences resulting from the use of the script.